-- 3. (1) In these Regulations, save where the context otherwise requires- - "Act of 1992" means the Environmental Protection Agency Act, 1992 (No. 7 of 1992); - "Agency" means the Environmental Protection Agency established under section 19 of the Act of 1992; - "agriculture" includes the breeding, keeping and sale of livestock (including cattle, horses, pigs, poultry, sheep and any creature kept for the production of food, wool, skins or fur), the making and storage of silage, the cultivation of land, and the growing of crops (including forestry and horticultural crops); - "application to land", in relation to fertiliser, means the addition of fertiliser to land whether by spreading on the surface of the land, injection into the land, placing below the surface of the land or mixing with the surface layers of the land but does not include the direct deposition of manure to land by animals; - "aquifer" means any stratum or combination of strata that stores or transmits groundwater; - "biochemical oxygen demand" for the purposes of sub-article (2)(b)(i) means a 5 day biochemical oxygen demand test done in accordance with method ISO 5815-1:2003, International Organisation for Standardization, or any update of that method; - "chemical fertiliser" means any fertiliser that is manufactured by an industrial process; - "Commission Decision of 22 October 2007" means the decision made by the Commission of the European Communities on 22 October 2007 granting a derogation requested by Ireland pursuant to the Nitrates Directive;
+3. (1) In these Regulations, save where the context otherwise requires-

+"Act of 1992" means the Environmental Protection Agency Act, 1992 (No. 7 of 1992);

+"Agency" means the Environmental Protection Agency established under section 19 of the Act of 1992;

+"agriculture" includes the breeding, keeping and sale of livestock (including cattle, horses, pigs, poultry, sheep and any creature kept for the production of food, wool, skins or fur), the making and storage of silage, the cultivation of land, and the growing of crops (including forestry and horticultural crops);

+"application to land", in relation to fertiliser, means the addition of fertiliser to land whether by spreading on the surface of the land, injection into the land, placing below the surface of the land or mixing with the surface layers of the land but does not include the direct deposition of manure to land by animals;

+"aquifer" means a subsurface layer or layers of rock or other geological strata of sufficient porosity and permeability to allow either a significant flow of groundwater or the abstraction of significant quantities of groundwater;

+"biochemical oxygen demand" for the purposes of sub-article (2)(b)(i) means a 5 day biochemical oxygen demand test done in accordance with method ISO 5815-1:2003, International Organisation for Standardization, or any update of that method;

+"chemical fertiliser" means any fertiliser that is manufactured by an industrial process;

+"Commission Decision of 22 October 2007" means the decision made by the Commission of the European Communities on 22 October 2007 granting a derogation requested by Ireland pursuant to the Nitrates Directive, or any subsequent amendment thereof;
-"dry matter" for the purposes of sub-article (2)(b)(ii) means a test for total solids done in accordance with method 2540B, Standard Methods for the Examination of Water and Wastewater, American Public Health Association, 21st

-Edition, 2005, or any update of that method;
+"dry matter" for the purposes of sub-article (2)(b)(ii) means a test for total solids done in accordance with method 2540B, Standard Methods for the Examination of Water and Wastewater, American Public Health Association, 21st Edition, 2005, or any update of that method;